temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 Examples of this are the folder structure of the project or a class inheritance heirarchy.

 As an experienced Architect you are probably used to preparing and presenting complex solutions and the rationale for their adoption.
-As a new Architect this is a skill that you will need to aquire and hone, so embrase it as a necessary prefessional skill.
+As a new Architect this is a skill that you will need to aquire and hone, so embrace it as a necessary tool in your prefessional toolbox.

  - Prepare your presentation
    - Use Power Point or equivelent presentation tool so that you can walk the team through your decision making process